This is special information for those who are currently college/university students (This page was updated on 10/14/2007)

 If you are not a Massachusetts resident and you are not planning to become one (i.e. you may stay in the state for the summer after graduation, but you are not going to file Massachusetts Income Tax forms), the individual mandate does not apply to you.
 Nor do any of the other requirements under this law.
 This also applies to immigrants and international students who are not Massachusetts residents.

-If you are an immigrant (legal,l illegal, documented, or undocumented) there is an organization that can help you navigate visa options, citizenship issues, adjustment of status, replacement/renewal of legal permanent residency cards, etc..
-The organization is the Massachusetts Immigration & Refugee Advocacy Coalition and the staff person who has agreed to be the artist contact is: Carly Burton 617-350-5480x208 and her email is: cburton@miracoalition.org
+If you are an immigrant (legal, illegal, documented, or undocumented) there is an organization that can help you navigate health care options, visa options, citizenship issues, adjustment of status, replacement/renewal of legal permanent residency cards, etc..
+The organization is the Massachusetts Immigration & Refugee Advocacy Coalition and contact number is: 617-350-5480

 If you need legal help, contact the Massachusetts Volunteer Lawyers for the Arts: 617-350-7600